jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 Generally speaking, I am interested in the intersection of symbolic and neural methods.
 Specifically, I spent my PhD developing a new algebra for semantic composition (the AM algebra) and a neural semantic graph parser that does not predict the semantic graph directly, but rather an *AM dependency tree* that serves as a compositional structure, constructing the graph from its lexical parts.
 And it [works](https://www.aclweb.org/anthology/P19-1450/)!

 Current research interests include compositional methods for natural language generation, as well as semi- and unsupervised methods for learning symbolic latent variables.
-My favourite thing about research is to look at a mod
+My favourite thing about research is to look at a model in detail, especially by how it handles certain examples, and thereby better understand how it works.

 ## PhD Thesis